VILLASframework/documentation/doc/node/labs/Lab16.md

 ### influxdb.conf

-@include node/etc/examples/nodes/influxdb.conf
+@include node/etc/examples/nodes/grafana-influxdb/villas.conf

 ### Steps

-1. Add the following lines to a new file name `influxdb.conf`.
+1. Add the following lines to a new file name `villas.conf`.
-2. Run to following command to generate test data which VILLAsnode will store in the InfluxDB database: `villas-signal mixed -v6 -r 50 | villas-pipe -s influxdb.conf influxdb_node`
+2. Run to following command to generate test data which VILLAsnode will store in the InfluxDB database: `villas-node villas.conf`
 3. Return to Grafana to inspect the data

 ### Screenshot